Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Introduction

-While factorization methods reduce the number of considered actions, continuous-to-discrete mappings consider the continuum between discrete actions in a first step, converting continuous actions to discrete ones in a second step.
-The work of \citet{hasselt2007} uses an actor-critic algorithm, rounding the actor's continuous output to the closest integer to obtain a discrete counterpart. \citet{vanvuchelen2022} extend this concept to multi-dimensional action vectors, normalizing the actor's output, and rounding it to the next discrete value.
-Such rounding techniques are straightforward and computationally efficient, but may yield unstable performance if their mapping is too coarse.
+While factorization methods reduce the number of evaluated actions, methods that leverage continuous-to-discrete mappings consider the continuum between discrete actions, converting continuous actions to discrete ones subsequently. \citet{hasselt2009} use an actor-critic algorithm, rounding the actor's continuous output to the closest integer to obtain a discrete counterpart. \citet{vanvuchelen2022} extend this concept to multi-dimensional action vectors, normalizing the actor's output and rounding it to the nearest discrete value.
+Such rounding techniques are straightforward and computationally efficient, but may be unstable if their mapping is too coarse.
 Different continuous outputs might be mapped to the same discrete action, while ignoring potentially better neighbors.
-To mitigate this issue, \citet{dulac2015} replace the rounding step through a \(k\)-nearest neighbor search across \(\mathcal{A}\), generating the entire action space \(\mathcal{A}\) a priori to preserve efficiency, and selecting the neighbor with the highest \(Q\)-value to obtain a discrete action. \citet{wang2021} achieve faster learning by leveraging \(k\)-dimensional trees instead of a $k$-nearest neighbor search.
-The major drawback of these approaches is its limited scalability as they necessitate to define---and store--the complete discrete action space {a priori}, e.g., in the form of a matrix.
+To mitigate this issue, \citet{dulac2015} and \citet{wang2021} replace the rounding step by a \(k\)-nearest neighbor search or \(k\)-dimensional tree search.
+While such methods allow handling both unstructured- and \gls{SLDAS}, they offer only limited scalability, necessitating the definition and storage of the discrete action space {a priori}, e.g., in matrix form.